-a) For a fixed period exclusion, the precise period of the exclusion

-- b) For a permanent exclusion, the fact that it is a permanent exclusion - c) The reason for the exclusion including codes for justification page 6 & 7 of this policy - d) The parent's right to make representation about the exclusion to the Headteacher Jennifer Parry and Head of Education Declan Tuer. - e) The person whom the parent should contact if they wish to make such representations.
-This would be Declan Tuer Head of Education, who can be contacted via email Declan.Tuer@caretech-uk.com
+- a) For a fixed period exclusion, the precise period of the exclusion - b) For a permanent exclusion, the fact that it is a permanent exclusion - c) The reason for the exclusion including codes for justification page 6 & 7 of this policy - d) The parent's right to make representation about the exclusion to the Headteacher Sarah Hale and Regional Lead Declan Tuer. - e) The person whom the parent should contact if they wish to make such representations.
+This would be Declan Tuer Regional Lead, who can be contacted via email Declan.Tuer@caretech-uk.com